Hyperspectral Images of Natural Scenes 2002

 For each scene, exposure time at each wavelength was determined by an automatic routine which was executed before image acquisition, so that the maximum output at any pixel was within 86–90% of the CCD saturation value.
 Each complete sequence of 33 spectral images took between 5 and 15 s to acquire, depending on the light levels on the scene.
 Particular care was taken to avoid recording scenes containing movement.

 To correct for the effects of noise, the noise images were subtracted at each wavelength from their corresponding scene and light-reference images.
 To correct for the effects of transmission through the optical system (mainly off-axis vignetting by the tunable filter), the noise-corrected scene image was divided at each wavelength by the noise-corrected light-reference image.

-Spectral-reflectance functions for each pixel element were then estimated by normalizing this corrected signal at each pixel against that obtained with a white standard derived from a small gray object with a flat reflectance spectrum placed near the edge of the scene.
-This and any regions near the edges with low signal-to-noise were subsequently cropped from the scene.
-The illumination was assumed to be spatially uniform in all scenes.
+Effective spectral-reflectance functions for each pixel element were then estimated by normalizing this corrected signal at each pixel against that obtained with a white standard derived from a small gray surface with a flat reflectance spectrum placed near the edge of the scene.
+This surface and any regions near the edges with low signal-to-noise were subsequently cropped from the scene.
+The illumination was assumed to be spatially uniform in each scene.
 For applications where shadows cannot be ignored, they should be cropped from the scene (see Nascimento, Ferreira, and Foster, 2002).